minprog/cs50x-1718-1819/problems/cards/lab/README.md

 In the parameter list of the `__init__` method you define for which attributes a value has to be provided.
 In the method body, you set the corresponding attributes via `self`.
 Note that `__init__` doesn't `return` anything!
 It just sets attributes.
 {% endspoiler %}

-Second, write a `__str__` method.
+**Second**, write a `__str__` method.
 It doesn't take any parameters other than `self` and should return a string that properly describes the object.
 In this case, the returned string might look like this:

     Ace of spades